LawG4/Scuffedcraft/README.md

 #### **0.0.2** *in progress*

-- Started moving to CMake
+- Supplying bash scripts to init the repo

 #### **0.0.1**